CLEAN COAST INDEX (CCI)

 State assessment/description

-At the national level, most of the monitored beaches were very clean (64% in spring and 61% in autumn) or clean (16% in both spring and autumn), and the percentage of dirty or very dirty beaches was low in both seasons (12%).
-In the Ionian and Central Mediterranean subregion, all beaches were very clean or clean in both seasons.
-The Adriatic, on the other hand, has the highest percentages of dirty or very dirty beaches (21% in both seasons), although more than half of the beaches were clean or very clean (67% in both seasons).
-In the Western Mediterranean subregion, only 1 beach was very dirty in spring and autumn, while the dirty beaches were 2 in both seasons.
-In spring, 80% of the beaches were clean or very clean, compared to 73% in autumn.
+At a national level (Figure 1), approximately half of the beaches monitored were very clean (55% in spring and 48% in autumn) or clean (26% in spring and 33% in autumn), while the percentage of dirty or very dirty beaches was low in both seasons (around 8%).
+In the Ionian and Central Mediterranean subregion, almost all beaches were very clean or clean in both seasons.
+The Adriatic, on the other hand, has the highest percentages of dirty or very dirty beaches (13% in spring and 17% in autumn), even if over half of the beaches are clean or very clean (78% in spring and 71% in autumn).
+In the Western Mediterranean sub-region only 2 beaches were very dirty in spring and none in autumn, while there were only 2 dirty beaches in autumn and none in spring.

 Trend assessment/description